tobyhollins7-web/Method-of-characteristics-nozzle-design/README.md

+This code creates a minimum-length nozzle design using the Method of Characteristics

 when first run set OVERWRITE_IFT to True if running for the first time (where IFT.json does not exist), if one requires it to run fast, set IFT_ENTRIES to a reasonably small number, i.e. 100